 Continue Reading »

-After I finished writing a hard post about the hell of not bonding with baby.
+After I finished writing a hard post about .
 Then I felt a strong need to come up with something light.
-I poked around some of my friends’ blogs and was inspired by Kimberly’s foot fetish post .
+I poked around some of my friends’ blogs and was inspired by .
 Just what I needed.
-Seven years ago I started singing this…
+Seven years ago I started singing this song to my older child Now we sing it together…

 Continue Reading »